 LightSwitch application (desktop or web) or service

-You can test your Azure application in the local Azure emulation environment that is provided with the Azure tools.
-When your application is ready, you can publish your application to Azure.
-You can publish your application to Azure from within Visual Studio, or through the Azure Platform Management Portal.
+You can test your Azure cloud service project in the local Azure emulation environment that is provided with the Azure tools.
+When your cloud service is ready, you can publish it to Azure by using Visual Studio or the Azure Platform Management Portal.

-To publish your application from Visual Studio, you need to have the following items:
+To publish your project from Visual Studio, you need to have the following items.

 A Microsoft account

 Sign up for a Microsoft account at Windows Live - Sign Up.

 Sign up for an Azure subscription at Azure Offers.

 A cloud service

 Runs your roles within the Azure environment.
 See How to Create and Deploy a Cloud Service for more information.

 Provides access to the Azure blob, queue and table services.
 See How To Create a Storage Account for more information.